mattpe/wbma/docs/w1-first-app.md

 1. Use the [expo](https://docs.expo.dev/get-started/create-a-new-app/) to generate an app skeleton
     * create a folder for your React Native projects
     * use Git Bash or terminal to go to this folder `cd foldername/otherfoldername/etc...`
-    * `npm install -g expo-cli`
     * `npx create-expo-app --template`
         * choose 'blank' template
         * if this fails on Windows due to missing interactive mode, use power shell instead of Git Bash
-1. Test that app works; run it and open in browser (interactive shell is needed to get the menu option (_w_) for launhing in browser)
+2. Test that app works; run it and open in browser (interactive shell is needed to get the menu option (_w_) for launhing in browser)
     * `cd <MyAppName>`
     * `npm start`
-1. From now on open 'MyAppName' folder in your editor/IDE to edit your project
+3. From now on open 'MyAppName' folder in your editor/IDE to edit your project
-1. Create a remote git repository (Github) and push your app there
+4. Create a remote git repository (Github) and push your app there
-1. Server can be stopped by pressing _ctrl-c_
+5. Server can be stopped by pressing _ctrl-c_

 ### b.